In addition to the general tips presented on a previous page, the following guidance is offered for each of the resume sections.

 For students or recent graduates, employers are most interested in education, so this section should follow the objective statement.

-- Include the name of the school, location (city, state), Bachelor of Science in “Major” Engineering.
+- Include the name of the school, location (city, state), and Bachelor of Science in “Major” Engineering.

 - Employers want to see cumulative GPA and not including it will immediately raise a red flag.
 If your cumulative GPA is low, consider adding your major GPA (only if it is higher) or most recent semester GPA to show that you have improved.
-List the GPA to the hundredths place!
+Follow this link for tips on overcoming a low GPA.
+List the GPA to the hundredths place.
 The 4.00 is assumed, but can be put as 3.54/4.00 if desired.